Colorful illustration of AI vocabulary and language concepts

 Post-training

-Post-training is everything that happens after pretraining to shape the model's behavior — fine-tuning on curated data, teaching it to follow instructions, making it safer.
+Post-training is everything that happens after pretraining to shape the model's behavior, like fine-tuning on curated data, teaching it to follow instructions, and making it safer.
 It's where a raw language predictor becomes something useful like ChatGPT.

 Embedding

-An embedding is a way of turning a piece of text — or an image, or audio — into a list of numbers that represents its meaning.
+An embedding is a way of turning a piece of text, image, or audio into a list of numbers that represents its meaning.
 Texts with similar meanings end up with similar number lists, so a computer can find related content even when the exact words don't match.
 It's the trick behind search-by-meaning, recommendations, and most of how RAG works.

 Vector